java.lang.Objectjavax.crypto.Cipher

 This call takes into account any unprocessed (buffered) data from a

-previous update call, and padding.
+previous update call, padding, and AEAD tagging.

 The actual output length of the next update or